The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Introduction

 \section{Introduction}

-The limitations of the Standard Model of Particle Physics in providing satisfactory explanations for various experimental observations are widely acknowledged.
-These include neutrino masses, Dark Matter and strong-CP conservation, among others.
-As a result, significant theoretical and experimental efforts have been focused on the search for Physics beyond the Standard Model in recent decades.
-Research in this field has led to the need for more precise and refined theoretical predictions of experimentally-measurable quantities within the framework of the Standard Model itself.
+It is widely acknowledged that the Standard Model of Particle Physics cannot provide satisfactory explanations for various experimental observations.
+These include neutrino masses, Dark Matter, and strong-CP conservation, among others.
+As a result, the search for Physics beyond the Standard Model has been the focus of significant theoretical and experimental efforts in recent decades.
+Research in this field has led to the need for more precise and refined theoretical predictions of experimentally measurable quantities within the framework of the Standard Model itself.

 In this respect, it has been emphasized that reducing the theoretical uncertainty on the strong coupling constant $\alpha_{\rm strong} = g^2/(4\pi)$ will be crucial in the study of several physical processes in the near future, see, e.g., Ref.~\cite{DallaBrida:2020pag} for a recent review.
 In the last two decades, the Lattice Community has spent a huge effort to improve the precision of the determination of the strong coupling~\cite{Maltman:2008bx,PACS-CS:2009zxm,McNeile:2010ji,Chakraborty:2014aca,Bruno:2017gxd,Cali:2020hrj,Bazavov:2019qoo,Ayala:2020odx}.
 As a result, the averaged lattice estimation~\cite{FlavourLatticeAveragingGroupFLAG:2021npn} is now among the most accurate determinations entering the world-average reported in the PDG~\cite{Workman:2022ynf}.